k4my4b/Game_of_Life/README.md

 3- "Game of life" is indeed refering to Conway's Game of life.

-4- If the grid empty evolution still takes place (but nothing comes to life).
+4- If the grid is empty (all cells are dead) evolution still takes place (but nothing comes to life).